Home » Transition » United Services Military Apprenticeship Program

 Formal Training

-• For the Army and Marine Corps, Military Occupational Specialty (MOS) training can also meet the apprenticeship requirements.
+• Military Occupational Specialty (MOS) training can also meet the apprenticeship requirements for the Army and Marine Corps.

-• Moreover, personnel who have not completed any formal training or military schools could satisfy these requirements as well through college courses, vocational programs, and correspondence courses.
+• Moreover, personnel who have not completed any formal training or military schools could also satisfy these requirements through college courses, vocational programs, and correspondence courses.

 On-The-Job Training